EXTENDED STAY : APPALACHIA

 KAREN LIPPOWITHS

-Karen Lippowiths is a 20-year-veteran Gen-X documentary photographer based in Southeast Michigan seeking to tell compelling narratives of people and place.
+Karen Lippowiths is a 20-year-veteran photographer based in Southeast Michigan.

-Her work has been featured in national publications and on television.
-Her in-depth overage of the Detroit Tenants Union and the struggle of the tenants during the six-month Leland House evacuation and displacement has been featured on nationwide television and international publications.
+Her work, including in-depth overage of the Detroit Tenants Union struggle during the six-month Leland House evacuation and displacement, has been featured nationwide and internationally in media and publications.

 She conceived of the Extended Stay project in July 2025 while working in Santa Fe, NM and has visited and documented several cities and residences to-date.

 Lippowiths holds a B.A. in history from the University of Michigan with coursework at the Université Paris I - Sorbonne.
-A self-taught photogrpher, she formerly traveled and lectured as part of the Professional Photographers of America and has won several juried awards.
-Her work has appeared in solo and group juried exhibits.
+A self-taught photographer, she formerly traveled and lectured as a keynote speaker part of the Professional Photographers of America.
+Her work has won several juried awards and has appeared in solo and group juried exhibits.

 248 320 1943 (EST)